-ACS Award For Creative Advances In Environmental Science & Technology
+ACS Award for Creative Advances in Environmental Science & Technology

-In 1994, Morel moved to Princeton University as a professor of geosciences.
-His research group is now studying how climate-change-driven ocean acidification affects phytoplankton, the primary biomass producers that are at the base of almost all marine ecosystems.
+She has also made important contributions to heterogeneous photochemistry, demonstrating that daytime chemistry on aerosol particles can yield nitrous oxide, a potent greenhouse gas.
+And her group has turned its attention to the impact of nanoparticles in the environment and on human health.

-Morel, 66, has been awarded the prestigious Maurice Ewing Medal of the American Geophysical Union, as well as the C. C. Patterson Medal of the Geochemical Society.
-He was elected to the National Academy of Sciences in 2009.
+Carmichael comments that Grassian’s results are “widely used in atmospheric chemistry and climate models.”
+And with her research on heterogeneous reactions on realistic environmental surfaces, Grassian has “explained more results from field studies on dust than has any other investigator in the world,” Prather adds.

-Morel will present the award address before the Division of Environmental Chemistry.
+Grassian will present the award address before the ACS Division of Environmental Chemistry.

 Join the conversation